-6.2 Direct marketing and research.
+8. Direct marketing and research.
 We may use and disclose your personal information to carry out consumer, market, community and traffic research, compile demographics and perform other analysis so that we can develop and implement initiatives to improve our services, improve the design, construction and operation of our roads and identify people likely to be affected by or interested in our roads and services.
-In some instances, such analysis and initiatives may be undertaken by third-parties.

 (a) following the “unsubscribe” link in the communication.

 8.2 Unsubscribing from promotional communications will not stop service- related communications from us, such as administrative alerts in relation to your account and notifications in relation to road closures.

 9. Who do we disclose your personal information to?